How to use the fantastic four to reach the next flight level in your life?

 Lift: Long term

-The things that lift us in life are those things that take tile and sacrifice.
+The things that lift us in life are those things that take time and sacrifice.
 It’s the things that we believe are above the clouds that we are seeing today.

-It’s choosing to take up new challenges because we know that we will evolve into a better version of us, in the long term.
+It’s choosing to take up new challenges because we know that we will evolve into a better version of ourselves, in the long term.